ossd-s23/project-evaluation/if_me_evaluation.md

 ## Summary assesment
-__How friendly is this project for beginner contributors?__ not beginner friendly.
+__How friendly is this project for beginner contributors?__ Not beginner friendly.